-Learn how SmartSlice can find the best print settings for your part while minimizing print time.
+Learn how SmartSlice for Cura can find the best print settings for your part while minimizing print time.

 This tutorial is a companion to the Validate tutorial, which demonstrated how to use SmartSlice to evaluate the performance of your part and manually adjust print settings until the performance requirements are met.
 Here, you will learn how to use Optimize to automatically determine the print settings.
 Manually complete the steps (15 min. of setup and about 25 min. of solve time) or watch the video (2 min.).